 Processes and regulations relevant to all new employees

-Theoretical foundations for the respective work area
+Theoretical foundations for the specific area of work

-Onboarding: Content for Face-to-Face Sessions
+Onboarding: Content for In-Person Sessions

 Thematic sessions with an experienced employee or supervisor

-Clarification of questions, problems, and challenges
+Clarification of questions, issues, and challenges

 Joint exercises on the fundamentals from the online course